sarah-pickersgill/DCP3_LGH/README.md

-# DCP3_LGH
+#  Disease Control Priorities, 3rd Edition
-All the required documents for Rshiny in DCP3 paper in LGH
+**All the required codes and input data for Rshiny App in DCP3 paper in Lancet Global Health**